-- The Lincoln MMI enterprise value index increased 7.4% in Q4 2020 versus 9.1% for the S&P 500 as multiples increased notably for both indices which compounded LTM EBITDA growth for the first time since the onset of the pandemic; the Lincoln MMI saw valuation multiples hit a record high driven by positive vaccine news and election clarity. - The Lincoln MMI's performance in 2020 compares very similarly to the S&P 500 after excluding the performance of the Big 5 (AAPL, MSFT, AMZN, GOOG, FB), which are generally not comparable to middle market businesses.
+- The Lincoln MMI enterprise value index increased 5.7% in Q1 2021 versus 4.2% for the S&P 500 as multiples increased notably for both indices which compounded LTM EBITDA growth for the second time since the onset of the pandemic.
+The Lincoln MMI saw valuation multiples hit another record high. - Performance through the pandemic compared similarly to the S&P 500 after excluding the performance of the Big 5 (AAPL, MSFT, AMZN, GOOG, FB), which are generally not comparable to middle market businesses and were viewed as safe havens during the pandemic.
+Since Q4 2019, the Lincoln MMI increased 7.3% compared to 9.7% for the S&P 500 EV excl the Big 5.